Gary Eikenberry Consulting

 - Ubuntu Linux: Ubuntu Linux offers a lot of choices.
 It's available in several "flavours" and desktop environments tailored to specific purposes and preferences.
 As one of the most popular distributions available Ubuntu has a vast support community, which means that help is very rarely more than a click or two away.
 Find out more or download the latest version at http://www.ubuntu.com.

 - Lubuntu Linux: One of those above-mentioned flavours is Lubuntu.
 Lubuntu is a lighter take on Ubuntu with access to the extensive Ubuntu software repositories and a desktop environment which will seem somewhat mpre familiar to Windows refugees.
 Find out more or download the latest version at http://www.lubuntu.net.

 - LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
 LXLE is our current favourite.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.

 For a perspective on moving from Windows or MacOS to Linux and a wider range of options take a look at https://www.zdnet.com/article/best-linux-desktops-for-beginners/.
-You can run any of the above Linux distributions straight from a DVD or USB thumb drive without having any impact on your Windows installation.
+You can run almost any Linux distribution straight from a DVD or USB thumb drive without having any impact on your rxisting Windows (or MacOS) installation.
 If you decide you like what you see and want to install it, you can either install it side by side with Windows (assuming you have sufficient disk space for two complete operating systems) and choose which you want to run when you boot up or you can completely replace Windows.
 Why not pick or (or more) and download the ISO file and create a bootable DVD or USB (check out unetbootin for creating a bootable USB), boot it up and give Linux a try.
 Or visit https://distrotest.net/ for a virtual test drive of a vast array of Linux distributions and desktop environment combinations.